PascalNetenvie/classic-rocket-netenvie/README.md

-# PrestaShop Classic Rocket Netenvue
+# PrestaShop Classic Rocket PascalNetenvie
 Classic Rocket is a rework of "classic theme".
 2022 New version optimized and reworked by Netenvie.com.

 Original version by [Prestarocket](//www.prestarocket.com/blog/) (Twitter: [@prestarocket](https://twitter.com/prestarocket))